MikeKSmith/The_Lazy_Producer/docs/007-Tools-Modulators.md

 # Tools - Modulators {#tools-modulators}

-The MIDI tools discussed in \@ref(tools-midi-tools) are useful to transform, augment and add notes to existing MIDI sequences, but we also need to generate those sequences in the first place.
-Ableton Live Suite and Max for Live plugins offer a few options to generate sequences of notes.
+The MIDI tools discussed in \@ref(tools-midi-tools) are useful to transform, augment and add notes to existing MIDI sequences, but we can also automate changing the value of pretty much ***anything*** in Live via modulation.
+[Max for Live provides a variety of modulation devices](https://www.ableton.com/en/live-manual/11/max-for-live-devices/#max-for-live-audio-effects) which will allow you to "map" that automation to device parameters.
+This will then automate changes on those device parameters without you needing to tweak the values using a mouse or controller knob.

 ------------------------------------------------------------------------

 ## Key idea {.unnumbered}

 Modulation keeps sounds interesting.
 In \@ref(process-balance-unexpected-and-predictable) we discuss how repetition balances randomness.
 This also applies to the sounds you use in your track.
-Modulation of synth sounds through LFOs and other means is available in Ableton Live instruments, often with some very creative ways of achieving that - such as the Wavetable instrument's modulation matrix.
+Modulation of synth sounds through LFOs and other means is available within Ableton Live instruments, often with some very creative ways of achieving that - such as the Wavetable instrument's modulation matrix.
 But sometimes you want to apply modulation to a parameter where an LFO is not immediately available for example to the macro knob of an Instrument or Effect Rack.
 In generative music, having options where the modulation isn't obviously cyclical also helps as it adds to the "unpredictable" and helps engage listener's attention for longer.

 One strength of Ableton Live's modulation devices (and Max for Live modulation devices) is that you can map modulation to pretty much anything that you can tweak by hand.
 Yes, even tempo.
 You can assign the parameter that is being modulated simply by click on the "Map" button in the devices and then click on a knob, switch or fader in Live.
 Modulation also allows you to have "hands off" performance of generative music by automating volume fades, if required.